qingxinlii/ECON-Analysis-Visualization-R/README.md

-Skills:

-   These rProjects shows my ability to complete work requiring:
+Skills:   (These rProjects is intended to show my ability to complete work.)

          * data tidying:  clean large amount of messy data inputs --> into a file of organized variables and observations